 To immerse yourself in the language of Cervantes before your Spanish lesson, opt for a good film!
 Pedro Almodóvar, anyone?
-We all love films by this iconic Spanish director is loved all around the world.
+This iconic Spanish director is loved all around the world.
 Volver, Hable Con Ella, Los Abrazos Rotos, Todo Sobre Mi Madre, La Mala Educatión… There are so many films to discover.

-This is definitely one of the best ways to practice your ear.
+This is definitely one of the best ways to practice your listening skills.

 But don’t force yourself to watch the first bad Spanish language film that you find.
 Why not find your favorite film and watch it with Spanish subtitles?
 Since you already know it by heart you’ll understand it easier.

-We’d also recommend the recent Spanish film “Pan’s Labyrinth.”
-The scenes take you to Franco’s Spain and alternates between war film and fairy tale.
+We’d also recommend the recent Spanish film “Pan’s Labyrinth”.
+It takes you on a journey to Franco’s Spain and alternates between a war film and fairy tale.
 Some of the conversations might even be close to basic Spanish.

-If you want to practice your Spanish accent, take a spin around Youtube, where you’ll find numerous Spanish videos, such as News in Slow Spanish, Espagnolpod, Coffee Break Spanish… There’s also a wide range of podcasts out there to learn Spanish and exercise your ear.
+If you want to practice your Spanish accent, take a look at the videos available on YouTube, where you’ll find numerous Spanish videos, such as News in Slow Spanish, Espagnolpod, Coffee Break Spanish… There’s also a wide range of podcasts out there to learn Spanish and exercise your ear.
 Try free Spanish lessons here, to prepare for your private Spanish classes.

 You can listen to them whenever you want, by downloading the shows or saving them on your computer, MP3 player, Smartphone or tablet.

 To prepare for your Spanish classes, treat yourself to a long weekend in Mexico.

-Mexico City, Puerto Vallarta, Cancún, Puebla, Acapulco, Texcoco… so much to discover.
+Mexico City, Puerto Vallarta, Cancún, Puebla, Acapulco, Texcoco… there is so much to discover.

-Thanks to your conversational apps and podcasts, you’ll be able to speak with inhabitants.
+Thanks to your conversational apps and podcasts, you’ll be able to speak with local residents.
 Begin by asking for the time to test your accent.
-Then try sentences of various difficulty.
+Then try sentences of varying difficulty.

 If you can’t go abroad to participate in spoken Spanish, join a language club, where people get together and converse in a foreign language.
 Do some research to see what is available in your town.